EcoDynIZW/d6/README.md

 3. [Provide a corporate ggplot2 theme with sensible defaults and additional utilities via `theme_d6()`](#corporate-ggplot2-theme)
 4. [Provide custom Rmarkdown templates via `File > New File > Rmarkdown... > From Template`](#use-custom-rmarkdown-templates)
 5. [Render all your Rmarkdown documents to ./docs/report with `render_all_reports()` or `render_report()`](#render-rmarkdown-files-to-reports)

+<br>The function [`simple_load()` is a utility function](#simple-load-packages) that is currently in an experimental state.
+It allows you to install (if not yet) and load a set of packages—even a combination of CRAN and GitHub packages—in a single step.

 <br>